TanviKrishnan2005/NoteNook-The-notes-app/README.md

-💡 Future Ideas
+💡 Future Ideas-
 .Colored notes or labels
 .Reminders and deadlines
 .Cloud sync or user login
 .Trash bin for deleted notes

-✨ Author
+✨ Author-
 Made with 💙 by Tanvi